KelishaPitts/se_project_express/README.md

 ## Description

-- Back end for What to Wear React project with user authentification.\
+- Back end for What to Wear React project with user authentification.
-- Json database contains users and users' clothing item.\
+- Json database contains users and users' clothing item.
-- New users can signup for an account based on a unique email. \
+- New users can signup for an account based on a unique email.
-- Accounts are password protected\
+- Accounts are password protected
-- Current users can login into their account with required email and password fields\
+- Current users can login into their account with required email and password fields
-- User can update their avatar and name.\
+- User can update their avatar and name.
-- Users can add new and delete their clothing items\
+- Users can add new and delete their clothing items
-- Users can like and dislike clothing items\
+- Users can like and dislike clothing items
 - Users are prevented from deleting other users items

 ## Technologies

-- Mongoose.js\
+- Mongoose.js
-- Node.js\
+- Node.js
-- Express.js\
+- Express.js
-- RestAPI\
+- RestAPI
-- MongoDB\
+- MongoDB
-- jwt tokens \
+- jwt tokens
-- middleware authentification\
+- middleware authentification
 - Tested with Postman

 ## Updates

-- Added in backend authentification.\
+- Added in backend authentification.
-- Added in password and email into user Schema with validation \
+- Added in password and email into user Schema with validation
-- Added login and sign up. \
+- Added login and sign up.
-- Added in User protections.\
+- Added in User protections.
-- Users can no longer delete other users items\
+- Users can no longer delete other users items
 - Users can now like and unlike items.

+- I had to change the subdomain because it was triggering my firewall
-Domainname: www.wtwr.k-zone.com
+- Domainname: www.raincheck.wildsurf.net